TARobison/academic-kickstart/content/home/about.md

 # Biography

 I am a master's student at Utah State University.
-My main research interest is the evolutionary, physiological, and geneic basis of the hornwort pyrenoid, which is the only biophysical Carbon Concentrating Mechanism (CCM) in land plants.
-I am also developing software to make the annotation of RNA editing in the organellar genomes of hornworts, liverworts, and ferns.
-In addition to these projects, I am currently contributing to projects invesitgating the organellar genomes of Santaleles, the nuclear and organellar genomes of hornworts, and the role of red and blue light in patchy stomatal conductance.
+My main research interest is the evolutionary, physiological, and geneic basis of the hornwort pyrenoid.
+I am also developing software to make the annotation of RNA editing easier in the organellar genomes of hornworts, liverworts, and ferns.
+In addition to these projects, I am currently contributing to projects invesitgating the organellar genomes of Santalales, the nuclear and organellar genomes of hornworts, and the role of red and blue light in patchy stomatal conductance.